MESC2004/TC2005B_Videogame/Videogame/README.md

 Game logic is fully finished, only the exceptional win condition of having to kill 3 instead of 2 enemy cards needs fixing.

 Some designs still need to be implemented, suuch as button designs or different fonts for styling the game.

+Passives of identity cards still not implemented, might remove from project alltogether.